Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

-Here the control variables are $\alpha$, the growth rate (also called Malthusian parameter) and $v$, a vector field, both depending on time $t$ and position $x\in M$. \begin{remark} For $\alpha\equiv 0$, the dynamic formulation above is the well-known Benamou-Brenier formulation of the optimal transport problem \cite{benamou2000computational}. \end{remark} We now give a more rigorous definition in analytical terms. \begin{definition}[Dynamical formulation of $\on{WFR}$ metric] Let $\rho_0,\rho_1 \in \mathcal{M}_+(M)$, the WFR metric is defined by
+Here the control variables are $\alpha$, the growth rate (also called {\it Malthusian parameter}) and $v$, a vector field, both depending on time $t$ and position $x\in M$. \begin{remark} For $\alpha\equiv 0$, the dynamic formulation above is the well-known Benamou-Brenier formulation of the optimal transport problem \cite{benamou2000computational}. \end{remark} We now give the definition, relying on convexity, which allows us to account for every positive Radon measure and not only those with density with respect to the reference volume measure. \begin{definition}[Dynamical formulation of $\on{WFR}$ metric] Let $\rho_0,\rho_1 \in \mathcal{M}_+(M)$, the {\it WFR metric} is defined by

 where